• Apologetic Preaching: Proclaiming Christ to a Postmodern World, By Craig A. Loscalzo

 by James M. Houston and Michael Parker

-James M. Houston and Michael Parker believe now is the time for the church to offer ministry to its increasing numbers of seniors and to benefit from ministry they can offer.
-They issue an urgent call to reconceive the place and part of the elderly in the local congregation, showing that seniors aren't the problem--they are the solution.
+Are we ready for the opportunities and challenges facing the aging church?
+Now is the time for the church to offer ministry to its increasing numbers of seniors and to benefit from ministry they can offer.
+In this book James M. Houston and Michael Parker issue an urgent call to reconceive the place and part of the elderly and seniors in the local church congregation.
+Confronting the idea that ...

 • Crossover Preaching: Intercultural-Improvisational Homiletics in Conversation with Gardner C. Taylor, By Jared E. Alcántara